SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Then, declare a new variable called ``currentLoginAttempt``, and give it an initial value of ``0``.”

-Here, a constant is used for the maximum number of allowed login attempts, as this is a fixed maximum value that does not need to change.
+A constant is used for the maximum number of allowed login attempts, as this is a fixed maximum value that does not need to change.
-A variable is used for the ``currentLoginAttempt`` counter, however, as this value needs to be incremented after each failed login attempt.
+A variable is used for the current login attempt counter, however, as this value needs to be incremented after each failed login attempt.

 If a named value in your code is not going to change,